are you ready for blowing rock?

 View from Blue Ridge Parkway, Blowing Rock

 Check into Chetola Resort & Spa, one of the best stays in the Blue Ridge according to Southern Living Magazine.
 The resort sits on 87 gorgeous acres nestled right in the heart of Blowing Rock.
 Choose from Chetola Lodge, the Bob Timberlake Inn, or one of their hilltop vacation rental condos.
 The Resort offers on-site patio and indoor dining, weekend bonfires, a full service spa, Orvis fly-fishing, a sporting reserve, fitness center, yoga, and more.
 For locals, there is a special getaway package that includes overnight accommodations in the Lodge, dinner for two, and breakfast starting at $249/ night (plus tax, gratuity, and fees).
+Guests who call to book will receive a special welcome gift upon check-in (800-243-8652).

 Winter Bonfire at Chetola Resort